-A LLADD operation consists of some code that performs some action on the developer's behalf.
-These operations implement the actions that are composed into transactions.
 Since transactions may be aborted, the effects of an operation must be reversible.
-Furthermore, aborting and comitting transactions may be interleaved, and LLADD does not allow cascading abort, so in order to implement an operation, we must implement some sort of locking, or other concurrency mechanism that protects transactions from each other.
+Furthermore, aborting and comitting transactions may be interleaved, and LLADD does not allow cascading aborts,3 so in order to implement an operation, we must implement some sort of locking, or other concurrency mechanism that isolates transactions from each other.
 LLADD only provides physical consistency; we leave it to the application to decide what sort of transaction isolation is appropriate.
 For example, it is relatively easy to build a strict two-phase locking lock manager on top of LLADD, as needed by a DBMS, or a simpler lock-per-folder approach that would suffice for an IMAP server.
 Thus, data dependencies among transactions are allowed, but we still must ensure the physical consistency of our data structures, such as operations on pages or locks.